-This business idea requires a budget of PHP 70,000 for design software, a computer, and a graphic tablet.
+This business idea requires a budget of ₱70,000 for design software, a computer, and a graphic tablet.
 You can offer graphic design services to influencers and vloggers from the comfort of your home.

 In addition, you can cater to local and foreign startup businesses that need graphic design services.
-You can also accept custom print orders or design commissions for clients who want a one-of-kind design.
+You can also accept custom print orders or design commissions for clients who want a one-of-a-kind design.

 Most people don’t like spending their entire day falling in line just to pay their electric and water bills.
-A bills payment center is one of the great home-based business ideas that are not only profitable but also solve customers’ biggest woes.
+A bills payment center is one of the great home-based business ideas that not only offer a lot of profit but also solve customers’ biggest woes.

-The startup cost for this business ranges from PHP 5,000 to PHP 45,000.
+The startup cost for this business ranges from ₱5,000 to ₱45,000.
 You also need to invest in a Point-of-Sale (POS) device.
-This type of home-based business can offer bills payments, remittance, and e-loading, and an income potential of up to PHP 10,000 monthly.
+This type of home-based business can offer bills payments, remittance, and e-loading, and potential income of up to ₱10,000 monthly.

 Armed with a sturdy sewing machine, you can start a tailoring services business at home.
 You can offer tailor-fit clothes and alteration services for fashion-savvy customers.
 Aside from clothes, you can also make bed sheets, curtains, and floor mats.

-The capital for this business ranges from PHP 5,000 to PHP 25,000.
-You also need to have sewing skills for this home-based business to work.
+The capital for this business ranges from ₱5,000 to ₱25,000.
+You also need sewing skills for this home-based business to work.
 It requires a lot of patience and attention to detail.
 But this is one of the best home-based business ideas for people who have an eye for fashion.

-If you’re a professional digital marketer who wants to quit their office job, you can start your own digital marketing business at home.
-These days, digital marketers are in demand because of the number of companies who need a good online marketing strategy.
+If you’re a professional digital marketer who wants to quit your office job, you can start your own digital marketing business at home.
+These days, digital marketers are in demand because of the number of companies that need a good online marketing strategy.

-If you have the skills and experience, you may only need a capital of about PHP 4,000 and earn as much as PHP 70,000 a month.
-Obviously, you’ll need a computer and internet connection for this business idea.
+If you have the skills and experience, you may only need a capital of about ₱4,000 and earn as much as ₱70,000 a month.
+Obviously, you’ll need a computer and an internet connection for this business idea.

 The great thing about starting a digital marketing business is you can do it all on your own.
 But once you get a steady stream of clients and more workload, you can tap other professionals to join your team.
 By expanding your service offerings to content marketing, SEM, and graphic design, you can enjoy bigger profits as well.

-This is one of the most popular home-based business ideas in the Philippines that requires a capital of only PHP 3,000 to PHP 5,000.
+This is one of the most popular home-based business ideas in the Philippines.
+Plus, it requires a capital of only ₱3,000 to ₱5,000.
 You can sell your famous kare-kare online or make homemade milk teas with different flavors.
-Meals (good for two) can be sold for up to PHP 250, while homemade drinks can be sold for around PHP 120 for a 500 ml bottle.
+Meals good for two can be sold for up to ₱250, while homemade drinks can be sold for around ₱120 for a 500 ml bottle.

 Other homemade products you can sell include soaps, candles, perfumes, sandwich spreads, pasta sauces, home decor, and many others.
 The starting capital for these products may vary, and you may need additional skills to make them.

 Being the staple food of the Philippines, having your own bigasan means always having customers.
-This business idea requires a capital of PHP 75,000 to PHP 120,000.
+This business idea requires a capital of ₱75,000 to ₱120,000.
 You also need to get a license from the National Food Authority (NFA) and secure necessary government registrations and permits.